fildon/fildon.github.io/src/blog/advent-of-code-2022.md

 <details>
   <summary><strong>[Click to expand]</strong> my approach and solution</summary>

-So generally we want to add up numbers, but start a new count each time we encounter a blank line.
+So generally I want to add up numbers, but start a new count each time I encounter a blank line.

 I chose to model this as an array of numbers, each representing the total calories held by one elf.
 Rather than append new entries to the end, I push them on to the front since this means the "current" inventory is always the one at the front.
 This way I avoid needing to fiddle around with array lengths to get the last element in an arary.